dtiern5/JavaFX-SchedulingApp/README.txt

     The Contact Schedule Report screen allows the user to select a contact.
 All of that contact's associated appointments are then displayed.

-    The Customer Location Report is the third report of my choice outlined in A3f of the requirements.
-The user selects a country, and the table displays a breakdown of how many customers are in each first level division of that country.
+    The Customer Location Report allows the user to select a country, and the table displays a breakdown of how many customers are in each first level division of that country.
 Empty divisions are not shown.